About the Catholic Charismatic Renewal (CCR)

 – Not something to be kept for ourselves, but for service and mission: this renewing experience of the Holy Spirit should change the way we live our lives.

 What became known as Catholic Charismatic Renewal began nearly 50 years ago.
+To read the story of the beginnings, click here.
 Since that time, over a hundred million Catholics worldwide would highlight a renewed experience of their faith in the context of the CCR.

 This ‘Baptism in the Holy Spirit’ is not a one-off moment.
 Like leaking buckets, we constantly need to be re-filled, and remain open to the water of the Spirit.
 This disposition can be described as living ‘Life in the Spirit’.